 Is KRK Rokit 5 G4 Good for Mixing?

 These Rokit self-powered speakers are excellent!
-It produces an accurate and smooth sound that works well in a surround mixing studio.
+They produce an accurate and smooth sound that works well in a surround mixing studio.

 Final Verdict: Classic 5 or Rokit?

-However, if you’re a professional aiming for something with advanced features but still budget-friendly, you can never go wrong with trying out the Rokit 5 G4.
+However, if you’re a professional aiming for a studio monitor with advanced features but still budget-friendly, you can never go wrong with trying out the Rokit 5 G4.

 And that’s a wrap!